top of page

 An Imperial 66 typewriter on a standing level perch at the Clackers Clinic workshop in Auckland.

 The mighty Imperial 66 can serve as a standing height typewriter if hoisted up.
+Notice the highly interesting ribbon wheel!

 The front view of an Imperial 66 typewriter on a sawbench at the Clackers Clinic workshop in Onhunga, Auckland. .